smcpeak/smflex/flex.md

-An important potential problem when using `unput()` is that if you are using `%pointer` (the default), a call to `unput()` *destroys* the contents of *yytext,* starting with its rightmost character and devouring one character to the left with each call.
+An important potential problem when using `unput()` is that if you are using `%pointer` (the default), a call to `unput()` *destroys* the contents of `yytext`, starting with its rightmost character and devouring one character to the left with each call.
 If you need the value of yytext preserved after a call to `unput()` (as in the above example), you must either first copy it elsewhere, or build your scanner